What is Stellate Ganglion Block for PTSD?

 Deciding whether stellate ganglion block injection is right for you is a decision you should discuss with your doctor or therapist.
 As in many other areas of medicine, it’s often wisest to first try therapeutic options that have the strongest evidence behind them.
 For PTSD, these include prolonged exposure therapy, cognitive processing therapy, cognitive-behavioral therapy, and cognitive therapy.

-If these options are not successful, consider other evidence-based options such as medication, EMDR, and NET.
+If these options are not successful, consider other evidence-based options such as medication, EMDR, and narrative exposure therapy.

 The idea of a quick cure for PTSD is tempting.
-However that doesn’t necessarily mean it’s the best next step for you if you have PTSD.
+However, that doesn’t necessarily mean that a novel treatment like SGB injections is the best next step for you if you have PTSD.

-PTSD is a serious problem — if you suffer from it, make sure you’re getting the best treatment possible by considering or trying all the options described here.
-SGB may or may not be the best choice for you.
-Consult with a mental healthcare professional in making these important decisions about your PTSD treatment.
+PTSD is a serious problem — if you suffer from it, make sure you’re getting the best treatment possible by considering or trying all the options described above.
+SGB may or may not be the right choice for you.
+Consult with a mental healthcare professional in making these important decisions about your treatment.